gkydev/kingdom-of-lagaflare/README.md

 1. **Connect Wallet**
    - Connect your MetaMask wallet to start playing
-   - Make sure you're on the Sepolia testnet
+   - Make sure you're on the Flare Coston2 Testnet

 2. **Get Your First Card**
    - Click "Open Pack" to mint your first NFT card